 Export: Transfer of goods to a foreign country.

-Federal Motor Carrier Safety Administration (FMCSA): Agency of the U.S. Department of Transportation charged with ensuring the safety of the nation’s highways through strong regulatory oversight of motor carrier operators and drivers.
+Federal Motor Carrier Safety Administration (FMCSA): Agency of the U.S. Department of Transportation charged with ensuring the safety of the nation’s highways through regulatory oversight of motor carrier operators and drivers.

 First Point of Arrival (FPOA): The physical location at which a shipment crosses a border.